Efficient Reconstruction of Stochastic Pedigrees: Some Steps From Theory to Practice: Simulations

 \subsection{Generating Pedigrees}

-Our pedigree generator program accepts arguments $N,B,T,\alpha,d$ (where $N,B,T,\alpha$ are integer parameters and $d$ is a Boolean parameter) and creates $(N,B,T,\xi)$-coupled pedigrees, where $\xi$ is Poisson-distributed with parameter $\alpha$ if $d$ is False and is a constant distribution with value $\alpha$ otherwise.
+For a given $\alpha$, our pedigree generator program creates $(N,B,T,\xi)$-coupled pedigrees according to the breeding and inheritance behaviors described in Section~\ref{sec:model}, where $\xi$ is either Poisson-distributed with parameter $\alpha$ or a constant distribution, $\xi = \alpha$.

-We begin by creating $N$ individual nodes numbered from 1 to $N$; these are the founding individuals, and make up generation $T$ of the generated pedigree $\cP$.
-The $i$th individual has gene $i$ in all $B$ blocks of its genome; note that this satisfies the property that no two founders share a gene in any block.

-Now, given the individuals in generation $t > 0$, we produce the couples in generation $t$ and generate the individuals in generation $t - 1$ in the following manner: \begin{itemize} \item Assign to each individual in generation $t$ a real-valued \emph{mating index} sampled from a uniform distribution over the unit interval. \item Sort the individuals in generation $t$ in order of increasing mating index; let this order be $v_{t,1},\dots,v_{t,N_t}$.
-For each pair of elements of the form $c_i = (v_{t,2i-1},v_{t,2i})$ for positive integers $i$, add the coupled node formed by $c_i$ to generation $t$ of $\mathcal P$. \item For each coupled node $c_i$ in generation $t$, let $f_i$ be $\alpha$ if $d$ is true; otherwise sample $f_i$ from a Poisson distribution with parameter $\alpha$.
-Add $f_i$ individuals that have couple $c_i$ as their parent to generation $t - 1$ and assign each a genome of $B$ blocks, where each gene is sampled from the genes of $c_i$ at that block with equal probability. \end{itemize}

-At $t = 0$, the individual nodes are mated with themselves to form the special unmated coupled nodes of the extant population.